Stack Commands

 stk validate stack

-The stk validate stack command validate the structure of your Stack and it's components.
-The files ignored on your .gitignore will not be validated.
+The stk validate stack command validates the Stack structure and its components.
+Files ignored in .gitignore are not validated.

 Usage